At a glance

 NE 125 - Introduction to Material Science and Engineering

 MATH 119 - Calculus 2 for Engineering

 What other courses will you take?

 - See the range of courses available in Nanotechnology Engineering.
-You can also view a list of the courses you’ll be required to take for your degree.

 By alternating school terms and paid co-op work terms throughout your degree, you can explore new career areas and types of employers as your career interests evolve.